 NIF scouts, supports and spawns' grassroots innovations developed by individuals and local communities in any technological field, helping in human survival without any help from formal sector.
 NIF helps grassroots innovators and outstanding traditional knowledge holders get due recognition, respect and reward for their innovations.
 It also tries to ensure that such innovations diffuse widely through commercial and/or non-commercial channels, generating material or non-material incentives for them and others involved in the value chain.

-NIF has received over 1500 product inquiries from 110 countries for various technologies.
-It has also succeeded in commercialising products across countries in six continents, apart from being successful in materialising 109 cases of technology licensing.
+NIF has also succeeded in commercialising products across countries in six continents, apart from being successful in materialising 120 cases of technology licensing.

 NIF has proved that Indian innovators can match anyone in the world when it comes to solving problems creatively.
 They perform better than others in generating greater sustainable alternatives by using local resources frugally.
 Those who see poor only as the consumers of cheap goods, miss the richness of knowledge at grassroots level and their potential as provider of ideas and innovations.
 The grassroots to global (G2G) model that NIF is propagating is all set to change the way the world looks at creativity and innovations at/from grassroots.

 The INSPIRE Award - MANAK (Million Minds Augmenting National Aspiration and Knowledge) is being revamped and executed by Department of Science & Technology and National Innovation Foundation-India to align it with the action plan for "Start-up India" initiative launched by the Hon'ble Prime Minister of India.
 The scheme aims to help build a critical human resource pool for strengthening, expand science and technology system and increase the research & development base on the same by inviting students from all government and private schools throughout the country and enabling them to send their original & creative technological ideas/innovations on the same.